tyih985/campus_explorer/README.md

 ## Kubernetes Deployment (minikube)
 This section assumes you are using minikube locally and want the Jenkins pipeline to talk to your minikube cluster.
-- Important: Do not commit `jenkins-kubeconfig` or any file containing the token to source control.
+- IMPORTANT: Do not commit `jenkins-kubeconfig` or any file containing the token to source control.
 Keep it only in Jenkins Credentials (Secret file).

 1. Start minikube
 ```